jrsmth/jara3/docs/technicalreferences.md

 * Set aside 15 mins or so, to go through these when you review a PR.

 ### Test-Driven Design
-* TDD is a must when creating methods, especially in Java-land.
+* Use TDD to develop functionality in both Spring and Angular.
 * Don't test private methods, as a rule.
 * It is worth the initial investment to get efficient code and comprehensive tests.